mvj3/mvj3shell/README.markdown

 Plugin   : oh-my-zsh

-Homebrew (The missing package manager for OS X)
+Homebrew (The missing package manager for OSX)
 --------------------------------------
 ```zsh
 brew tap homebrew/science # a lot of cool formulae for scientific tools